joshfire/woodman/README.md

 The call to `woodman.load` needs to appear **only once** in your application.
 To use Woodman throughout your application once that is done:

-1. import Woodman with a call to `require`
+1. import Woodman with a call to `require` if not already done
 2. retrieve the instance of `Logger` for this module (the name implicitly creates a hierarchy among loggers, see below for details)
 3. log events!